gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 ![New project](repository_mirroring/repository_mirroring_new_project.png)

-For an existing project, you can set up mirror pulling by visiting the **Mirror repository** page under the wheel icon in the upper right corner.
-Check the 'Mirror repository' box and hit **Save changes** at the bottom.
+For an existing project, you can set up mirror pulling by visiting your project's **Settings ➔ Repository** and searching for the "Pull from a remote repository" section.
+Check the "Mirror repository" box and hit **Save changes** at the bottom.
 You have a few options to choose from one being the user who will be the author of all events in the activity feed that are the result of an update.
 This user needs to have at least [master access][perms] to the project.
 Another option is